metaphorical/quantum-blockchain/documentation/whitepaper.md

 ## Purpose

-It started as a purely academic experiment, and it is still considered exactly that.

-Main prpose of QBC is to be as generelly useful to anyone needing blockchain to strengten data security but provide possibility of reducing throughput of the system as little as possible.
+Main purpose of QBC is to be as generelly useful to anyone wanting to remove single point of failure and strengten data security by having decentralized and secure database.
+Idealy, this solution should reduce throughput of the system as little as possible.

-Built with integration and decoupling possibilities in mind, with idea to provide nice APIs and multi variant configurable solution.
+QBC is built with integration and decoupling possibilities in mind, with idea to provide nice APIs and multi variant configurable solution.

 ## What is general purpose blockchain